 DomainKeys Identified Mail (DKIM) records authenticate email signatures and prevent spammers from impersonating a domain.

-Note: Due to our host records' maximum length limitation, we only support up to 1024-bit DomainKeys.
+Note: Due to the maximum length limitation of Enom's host records, only DomainKeys up to 1024-bit are supported.

-Locate the domain you want to manage by clicking Domains followed by My domains.
+- Locate the domain you want to manage by clicking Domains, then My domains.

 - Go to Host records.